Safe Chance Constrained Reinforcement Learning for Batch Process Control: Methodology

 \subsubsection{Gaussian Processes}

 SPs define a probability model over an infinite collection of random variables, any finite subset of which have a joint distribution \cite{lindgren2012stationary}.
 This definition leads to the interpretation of SPs as probability distributions over functions \cite{Rasmussen06gaussianprocesses}, such that one realisation of an SP can be thought of as obtaining a sample from a function space.
 When the distribution over the function space is assumed Gaussian, the resultant model is termed a GP.
-In the following, GPs are treated as multiple-input, single-output models.
-Hence a single GP provides a functional mapping descriptive of the future discrete time evolution of a single state, given observation of the full system state and control inputs at the current time index.
-It is of interest to this work to construct a multiple-input, multiple-output state space model.
-This is discussed subsequently in Section \ref{sec:GPSS}.

-A GP is fully specified by a mean function $\mathbf{m}(\cdot)$ and covariance function $k(\cdot, \cdot)$, such that:
+A GP is fully specified by a mean function, $\mathbf{m}:\mathbb{V} \rightarrow \mathbb{R}$, and covariance function, $k:\mathbb{V} \times \mathbb{V} \rightarrow \mathbb{R}$, such that:

-A number of covariance functions exist within the GP toolbox with selection defining the properties of the GP in function space.
-As such, the decision constitutes a problem not dissimilar from architecture search in neural networks where information about the dataset and system concerned often aids model construction.
-Popular choices include the Matern 5/2 and radial basis function (RBF) covariance functions\cite{Rasmussen06gaussianprocesses}.
-The RBF is detailed as follows:
+A number of covariance functions exist within the GP toolbox.
+Selection of both the function and the associated hyperparameters, $\bm{\lambda}\in \mathbb{R}^{n_\lambda}$, define the properties of the GP in function space.
+As such, the decision as to appropriate covariance function is often informed by domain knowledge and understanding of the modelling problem at hand.
+The definition of hyperparameters is handled by maximisation of the marginal log-likelihood (this is discussed in \ref{sec:GPtrain} and referred to as GP training).
+Popular choices include the Matern 5/2 and radial basis function (RBF) covariance functions \cite{Rasmussen06gaussianprocesses}.
+Definition of the mean function is also important.
+Often, a zero mean ($\mathbf{m}(\bm{\upsilon}) = 0$) is assumed, which is not unreasonable given standardisation of the output data, $\mathbf{Y}$.